aholachek/bundle-wizard/README.md

 `npx -p puppeteer -p bundle-wizard bundle-wizard --interact`

-(the persistent npm equivalent would be running `npm install -g puppeteer bundle-wizard` and then `bundle-wizard --interact`)
+The persistent npm equivalent would be running:

+`npm install -g puppeteer bundle-wizard` `bundle-wizard --interact`

 You might be wondering why you have to install puppeteer as a peer dependency to use the interact command.
 By default `bundle-wizard` uses `puppeteer-core`, which is faster to download than `puppeteer` because it doesn't come bundled with a version of chromium.
-Since the `--interact` command opens a browser in non-headless mode, unlike the default `bundle-wizard` command, it requires the full `puppeter` package to work reliably.
+Since the `--interact` command opens a browser in non-headless mode, unlike the default `bundle-wizard` command, it requires the full `puppeteer` package to work reliably.

 After running this command and specifying a url, you will see a browser window that will pop up that you can interact with.
 When you are ready to proceed, type `y` into the console in respond to the waiting prompt to reload the page and start measuring performance.